Who is Jannik Sinner?

 Height: 1.92m

 Jannik Sinner is an Italian tennis player born August 16, 2001 in San Candido, Italy.
-He is currently 23 years old and is considered one of the most promising talents in international tennis.
+He is considered one of the most promising talents in international tennis.
 Sinner grew up in a sporting environment in the South Tyrol region and began skiing at a young age before focusing entirely on tennis.
 His parents, Johann and Siglinde Sinner, supported his sporting ambitions from the beginning.

 Sinner made his breakthrough on the ATP tour in 2019, when he won the Next Gen ATP Finals at the age of 18.
 Since then, he has won multiple ATP titles and has become a fixture in the top 10 of the world rankings.
 He also won major titles in 2024 and is current World No.1.
 Sinner is known for his powerful baseline game, strong mentality and mature approach to the game, despite his young age.